dmosqueralois/dmosqueralois.github.io/_pages/about.md

 ---

 <div align="justify"> I am an Assistant Professor at the University of Vigo in the Department of Mathematics.
-My research focuses on the field of algebraic topology and its intersection with combinatorial dynamics, exploring the interaction between both areas and their applications.
-Recently, I have started exploring applications of algebraic topology and combinatorial dynamics in information aggregation problems.</div> <br/>
+My research focuses on the field of (combinatorial) (algebraic) topology and its intersection with (combinatorial) dynamics, exploring the interaction between the areas and their applications.
+Recently, I have started exploring applications of (combinatorial) (algebraic) topology and (combinatorial) dynamics in information aggregation problems.
+If you are interested, here are some of my publications</div> <br/>

 <div align="justify"> In addition to my research and teaching activities, I have been collaborating in the organization of the Galician stage of the Spanish Mathematical Olympiad (OME) since 2018 and in the final Spanish stage in 2019.
 Since 2024, I have been part of the Galician delegation.
 I also participate in the Estalmat program, serve as a jury member for research initiation awards (such as the Stephen Hawking prize), and engage in mathematical outreach events for the general public. </div> <br/>